Hesprs/Hesprs.github.io/Contents/about/en.md

 5. Redesign the 404 page;
 6. Fix the bug that the upper-left search bar overflows its container;
 7. Slightly adjust the opacity of the blur effect;
-8. Adopt dynamic left padding of the ordered list and the dynamic scale of article cards to make them more readable for small screen users;
+8. Adopt dynamic left padding of the ordered list and the dynamic scale of article cards to make them more readable for small-screen users;
 9. Adjust the colour of checked radio category buttons in the navigation panel to make them more obvious.

 ### V 2.3.2   17 Apr.
 2025